Created with Sketch. Created with Sketch.

 Members of the community often see the value of their participation in the community as a great avenue to harness their skills and expand their knowledge.

-However, they might feel that the organisation is not aligned to their understanding.
-Thus, it is an important step for the management to encourage more participation by highlighting the value of communities and publicising their success.
+However, they might feel that the organization is not aligned with their understanding.
+Thus, it is an important step for the management to encourage more participation by highlighting the value of communities and publicizing their success.

 Integrate CoPs in the way your organisation works.

-Initiate processes and structure that will integrate communities in the way your organisation works.
+Initiate processes and structures that will integrate communities into the way your organisation works.
 Be able to identify and remove barriers and align their structure to yours.

-This can be a little tricky though because the top down structure of traditional organisations is opposite from that of the informal structure of CoPs.
+This can be a little tricky though because the top-down structure of traditional organizations is opposite from that of the informal structure of CoPs.

-In addition to the structure, the community culture should also align to that of the organisation.
+In addition to the structure, the community culture should also align with that of the organization.

 Start small

-Setting up communities of practice in your organisation can be a powerful way to materialise your business goals and boost company performance.
+Setting up communities of practice in your organization can be a powerful way to materialize your business goals and boost company performance.

-However, the informal and voluntary nature of CoPs pose challenges for aligning them to your organisational objectives.
+However, the informal and voluntary nature of CoPs pose challenges for aligning them to your organizational objectives.

-These guidelines should help leaders and executives like you in ensuring the value of CoPs to your team members and the organisation.
+These guidelines should help leaders and executives like you in ensuring the value of CoPs to your team members and the organization.